 The School considers all liquid investments with original maturities of three months or less to be cash equivalents.
 Uninvested cash and cash equivalents included in investment accounts are considered to be cash and cash equivalents.
-At June 30, 2021 and 2020, cash equivalents consisted primarily of money market accounts.
+At June 30, 2022 and 2021, cash equivalents consisted primarily of money market accounts.

-At June 30, 2021, the School's cash accounts exceeded federally insured limits by approximately \$813,000.
+At June 30, 2022, the School had no cash accounts that exceeded federally insured limits.